 Now that you’ve decided to purchase a quiet window air conditioner, consider a few additional factors and features that will help you choose the right model for you.

-Quiet window air conditioners are at least somewhat more expensive than comparable models and can be less energy efficient.
-Therefore, it’s worth thinking about how much noise levels matter to you if you’ve got a strict budget.
-While a baby’s room or bedroom is somewhere you might need an ultra-quiet air conditioner, other spaces, especially larger ones, don’t necessarily need one, especially if they face noisy areas, like streets or schools.
+Quiet window air conditioners are at least somewhat more expensive than comparable models and can be less energy efficient, especially if you’re not draining a window AC regularly.
+Therefore, it’s worth thinking about how much air conditioner noise levels matter to you if you’ve got a strict budget and if you’re willing to consider noisy window air conditioners.
+If you’re willing to spend the money, you can get a better night’s sleep with something quiet like the best 8000 BTU air conditioner.
+While a baby’s room or bedroom is somewhere you might need an ultra-quiet air conditioner for maximum comfort, other spaces, especially larger ones, don’t necessarily need one, especially if they face noisy areas, like streets or schools.

-The price of a quiet running air conditioner tends to increase exponentially with its BTU output.
-This means that the difference in price between a quiet-running 5000 BTU model- which is good for a room of up to 150 square feet- isn’t going to be significantly more than the price of a standard 5000 BTU model (though it will be at least slightly more expensive.)
+The price of a quiet-running air conditioner tends to increase exponentially with its BTU output.
+Check out this guide, if you want our take on the ideal BTU for an AC.
+This means that the difference in price between a quiet-running 5000 BTU model- which is good for a room of up to 150 square feet- isn’t going to be significantly more than the price of a standard 5000 BTU model (though it will be at least slightly more expensive.
+Refer to the type of window you have as well so you get the proper unit for it, like how the best sliding window air conditioner suits windows that slide sideways.

 If you have a room larger than 600 square feet or so, you’re going to be looking at 15000 BTU models, and the difference in price between a quiet-running 15000 BTU and a standard one in that BTU class can be significant.
 In that case, if you’ve got a very large space to cool on a limited budget, you may want to consider how important low-noise operation is to you.
+Now if you want something in the middle, a unit like the best 10,000 BTU air conditioner could be your solution.
 Also keep in mind if your space can fit the size of the unit and support its weight too, in case you’re wondering about how heavy a window air conditioner is.

 While the differences aren’t always that significant, window air conditioners designed for low noise (under 60 decibels) operation tend to be less energy efficient than comparable standard units in their BTU class.
+Some of the quietest models like the one in this Honeywell MO10CESWK review feature a 24-hour timer to help you have more automated control over the quietest air conditioner and turn it off when you’re not using it, saving on energy and power consumption.
 However, if you’re on a very tight budget and/or you’re trying to minimize your carbon footprint wherever possible, you may want to decide if quiet operation is enough of a priority to take an extra hit to your power bill on a slightly less eco-friendly appliance.
+Ideally you’d want something that hits the sweet spot, like the quiet yet efficient best 6000 BTU air conditioner.